sandipsahoo2k2/my/articles/engineering/ds/meeting_intervals.md

   }
 ```

-Watch this video to learn how intersection problem is solved : https://youtu.be/mN7YcWj08-M
+<a href="https://youtu.be/mN7YcWj08-M" target="_blank">Watch this video to learn how intersection problem is solved</a>
 ### High Probability Questions
 Merge Interval - Use Array Sort : https://leetcode.com/problems/merge-intervals/ (vimp)

 Intersection interval - Use PQ Sort : https://leetcode.com/problems/interval-list-intersections/

-Watch this meeting rooms problem : https://youtu.be/vjMMBIfvXxI

 &#9758; Never forget to set the prev interval to curr in the while loop :)